 After the war, demobilized with the rank of warrant-officier, he came back to Sgurgola disheartened and traumatized, resolved to see no more wars; the fascist movement started to show itself, and Medoro at the beginning watched it with curiosity, then he realized the bullying the fascists made against workers and opposers, and begun to associate with Sgurgolan anti-fascists who lived in Rome (amongst the others the Pompi brothers), and so he became an anti-fascist.

-correspondent from Sgurgola of the daily
+also appointed correspondent from Sgurgola of the daily newspaper

-Giovanni Amendola and shut down by the fascists in 1926.
+Amendola and shut down by the fascists in 1926.

 He opened a grocery on the main street of Sgurgola, and married Adele, also known as Adelina, the nineteen-old daughter of small landowners of the village.
 The pair went and dwell in a house owned by the Pallone grandparents on Muraglione square (named "piazza dell'Arringo").
 Medoro restructured the house adding it a floor.
 The pair gave birth to four daughters: Maria Gabriella, Vezia, Ena and, several years later, Maria Raffaella.

 For his participation in Communist movement Medoro was "reduced from the rank of warrant-officier for his public manifestations of subversive opinions, propaganda or intrigues and direct or indirect participation to association or manifestations hostile to the fundamental institutions of the state, by Royal Decree of 1925 November 27th" as can be read on his matriculation sheet.